ethical-se/ese-practices/practices/ESE-StoryValuation-Notation.md

 with the following externally observable and/or internally auditable behavior: [preconditions, postconditions]
 ~~~

-Collectively, the value epics, weightings, narratives comprise the Value Register for an SOI (or, picking up an agile term, the value backlog).
+Collectively, the value epics, weightings, narratives comprise the Value Register for a SOI (or, picking up an agile term, the value backlog).
 See sections on techniques and examples for additional examples.

 ***Disclaimer:*** Please view these proposed notations as intermdiate drafts, serving as invitations to a continued method engineering discussion.
 [Examples](/practices/ESE-StoryValuation.md#examples) are available.